ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/Components.rst

 The SRW Application can be initialized from a range of operational initial condition files.
 It is possible to initialize the model from the Global Forecast System (:term:`GFS`), North American Mesoscale (:term:`NAM`) Forecast System, Rapid Refresh (:term:`RAP`), High-Resolution Rapid Refresh (:term:`HRRR`), and Rapid Refresh Forecast System (:term:`RRFS`) files in Gridded Binary v2 (:term:`GRIB2`) format.
 GFS files also come in :term:`NEMSIO` format for past dates.

 ..
 WARNING::
    For GFS data, dates prior to January 1, 2018 may work but are not guaranteed.
-Public archives of model data can be accessed through the `NOAA Operational Model Archive and Distribution System <https://nomads.ncep.noaa.gov/>`_ (NOMADS).
+Public archives of model data can be accessed through :term:`NOMADS`.
 Raw external model data may be pre-staged on disk by the user.

 Forecast Model
 ==============